joekrinke15/blog/_posts/2020-10-24-Deep-Learning-Basics.md

   <img src="https://raw.githubusercontent.com/joekrinke15/blog/master/img/5560729.jpg" width="300" />
 </p>

 I'm going to start by using a pretrained network, called [VGG-16](https://arxiv.org/pdf/1409.1556.pdf), that has already been trained on the [imagenet](http://www.image-net.org/) dataset.
 I kept all of the weights frozen except for the weights of the final layer.
 Additionally, I changed the output structure so it would only predict 3 classes: cockroach, dragonfly, or beetle.
-I fed the images into the network in batches of 32 and trained for 4 total epochs.
-This resulted in an end accuracy of 99.4% on the validation data.
 You can see the structure of the network below.

 <p float="center">
   <img src="https://tech.showmax.com/2017/10/convnet-architectures/image_0-8fa3b810.png"/>